 Discover Andalucia’s Roman town situated in Baleo Claudia, next to the town of Bolonia.

 Baelo Claudia is an ancient Roman town in the Costa de la Luz, around 15km north of Tarifa.
 Baleo Claudia is located next to a golden sandy beach very close to the ocean.
 Thanks to its strategic position, near the Straits of Gibraltar, it was a crucial stopping-off point between North Africa and Europe.
-The ruins includes an impressive Temple, a Forum, a Basilica and a large fish-salting factory.
+The ruins include an impressive Temple, a Forum, a Basilica, and a large fish-salting factory.
 Baelo Claudia supplied the popular Roman delicacy, garum (fish paste) to the whole Roman Empire.

 You can walk round the site following the suggested route and after the tour stop by the restaurant.
 It serves amazing fried fish for just few euros!